Financially reviewed by Patrick Flood, CFA.

 Keep your fingers crossed for some Social Security income in the U.S., but I wouldn’t count on it in your planning.

 So, will 4% work for FIRE?
 Maybe.
 But 3.5% is inarguably a safer estimate, and is likely a more realistic number given current stock valuations and future expected returns.
-Given the research from Bengen, Finke, Pfau, and Kitces, my background in math, my risk-averse nature, a variable spending plan, and future expected returns of my globally diversified portfolio of stocks and bonds that heavily tilts small cap value, if I wanted to end up FIRE-ing soon and had to pick a number, I’d use a 3.5% withdrawal rate estimate for planning.
+Given the research from Bengen, Finke, Pfau, and Kitces, my background in math, my risk-averse nature, a variable spending plan, and future expected returns of my globally diversified portfolio of stocks and bonds that heavily tilts small cap value, if I wanted to end up FIRE-ing soon and had to pick a number, I’d use a 3.5% withdrawal rate estimate for planning (specifically, telling me the number at which I could FIRE).
 This is basically taking Bengen’s new 4.5% SWR and subtracting half a percent for lower future expected returns and another half a percent for a retirement period longer than the 30 years he observed.

 However, recall those beautiful tables above from Bengen’s most recent research that take current valuations and inflation into account in the first year of retirement.
 They show us that the starting conditions at retirement are extremely important.
 I don’t employ or condone market timing, but it would be naive not to at least acknowledge the economic environment at retirement given the wide distribution of outcomes it creates in the historical data.
 Incorporating those metrics likely yields a more statistically reliable withdrawal rate and may help us avoid leaving millions in the portfolio at death (the result of positive sequence risk), rather than taking a shot in the dark by arbitrarily choosing a SWR estimate irrespective of the market environment.
 This protocol at least gives us somewhat of a starting point, but then remember we still want to titrate down to compensate for a longer retirement period.